Villas-Bôas brothers: Personal lives and deaths

 Leonardo died in 1961 at age 43.

-Álvaro was born 1926 in São Paulo and worked with his brothers in the Xingu area from 1961-1962.
+Álvaro was born 1926 in São Paulo and worked with his brothers in the Xingu area from 1961 to 1962.
 He then settled in São Paulo, where he provided logistical support to his brothers' missions in the country's interior.
 He assumed the presidency of FUNAI (Fundação Nacional do Índio) for a short period in 1985.
 Died in Bauru, São Paulo, on August 22, 1995.

 Awards and legacy

 Two of the Villas-Bôas brothers, Orlando and Cláudio, were jointly awarded the Royal Geographical Society’s gold medal in 1967, as much for their geographical explorations as for their humanitarian work.
 They also received the GEO prize from the president of Germany, Richard von Weizsäcker and the ex-Chancellor of West Germany Willy Brandt in 1984, in recognition of their humanitarian work.
-The two were twice nominated for the Nobel Prize for Peace in 1971 and again in 1975.
+The two were twice nominated for the Nobel Peace Prize in 1971 and again in 1975.

 Matupá Airport, in Matupá, Mato Grosso, Brazil is named after the brother Orlando.

 The Villas-Bôas brothers are the main protagonists in Cao Hamburger's 2012 film Xingu.

 In April 2014 the Brazilian graffiti artist Speto created an extensive artwork dedicated to the Villas-Bôas titled 3 Brothers on 14 concrete pillars of the elevated metro track of Krieau station in Vienna commissioned by Wiener Linien and KÖR Kunst im öffentlichen Raum.
 Honoring the brothers' legacy, Speto painted characters from Brazilian mythology like Boitatá, Iara or Boto and tribal pattern designs on the pillars of the subway line.
 To this end he employed graphic styles of the Brazilian Literatura de Cordel.